ebh/sws-tech-test/README.md

 ### Testing

 The backend service didn't include a huge amount of logic.
-So I limited testing with
+So I limited testing to:

+* A couple of tests that were more integration tests, in that they tested the endpoint, all the way through to querying the DB provided
+* Some supporting unit tests that tested some specific logic (e.g. calculating standard deviation for volatility)

+Note: I could have invested more in the testing here, but decided to pause with what I had in order to pivot to replacing the C# backend with a Node/TypeScript one.

 ### Things I guessed/changed/left-out/do-if-I-had-more-time